microsoft/Azure-Analytics-and-AI-Engagement/fsidemo/Readme-shell.md

 	> **Note:** If you are creating a new storage account, give it a unique name with no special characters or uppercase letters.

-4. In the Azure Cloud Shell window, **enter** the following command to clone the repository files.
+4. In the Azure Cloud Shell window, ensure the PowerShell environment is selected and **enter** the following command to clone the repository files.
 Command:
 ```
 git clone -b fsi https://github.com/microsoft/Azure-Analytics-and-AI-Engagement.git fsi